BettercareHealth/bettercare/mmh/mmh-1.md

 *	Ideas or attempts of self-harm or suicide

 In severe cases, depressed people may have symptoms of a psychotic disorder.

+> Depression in characterised by low mood, loss of interest and enjoyment, as well as reduced energy for at least two to four weeks.

 ### 1-24 What is anxiety?